fastlane-queue/fastlane/README.md

 EasyQ supports versioning of containers.
 You can run the latest version, or just specify a tag to run (`stable` or `0.1.3` for instance).

 And that's where `/app/my-script.py` comes from.
 It was pre-installed in the container when it was published to the `my.docker.repo.com` container repository.

+That also answers the second and third questions.
+All the dependencies get pre-installed with the container.

+## Tasks and Jobs in EasyQ

+TBW.

+## Jobs Lifecycle

+TBW.

+## Jobs Options

+TBW.

+## API

+TBW.

+## EasyQ Workers

+TBW.